paragonie/sodium_compat/README.md

 Until it has received a clean bill of health from independent computer security experts, **use this library at your own risk.**

-> The code is currently frozen, pending the results of the [cryptography audit](https://github.com/paragonie/sodium_compat/issues/8).

 # Installing Sodium Compat

 If you're using Composer: